cswaney/prickle/README.md

 pip install hfttools
 ```

-Create a new database in Python:
+Create a new HDF5 database:

 ```
 import hfttools

-unpack()
+unpack('itch_010113.bin',
+       ver=4.1,
+       date='2013-01-01',
+       fout='itch.hdf5'
+       nlevels=10,
+       names=['GOOG', 'AAPL'],
+       method='hdf5')
 ```

+This will create a file `itch.hdf5` that containing message and order book data for Google and Apple.

 ## TODO: